ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 -   _Pressing the button once_ &mdash; changes the light state to the opposite one on a bound lighting-app device.

 -   _Pressed for more than 2 s_ &mdash; changes the light's brightness on a bound lighting-app device (dimmer functionality).
-    Brightness is changing from 0 % to 100 % with 1% increments every X seconds as long as **Button 4** is pressed.
+    Brightness is changing from 0 % to 100 % with 1% increments every 300 milliseconds as long as **Button 2** is pressed.

-**Button 3** &mdash; Pressing the button once starts the bound lighting-app discovery.
-If at least one lighting-app device is bound, a LED should be blinking on them with 1 s interval.
-Second pressing means stop discovering.

 **Button 4** &mdash; Pressing the button once starts the NFC tag emulation and enables Bluetooth LE advertising for the predefined period of time (15 minutes